bmillare/dj.compose/README.md

 ## Methods & Concepts

-We use hashmaps to obtain the compositional power.
+We use hashmaps to obtain compositional power.

+Ideally, we want a hashmap of keywords representing the **user functions**, to the **user functions** themselves that:

+* Can reference each other (cyclic references)
-Ideally, we want a hashmap of keywords representing the **user functions**, to the **user functions** themselves.
-Also, like prismatic's graph library, we want to these functions to be able to refer to each other as necessary.
-To be efficient, **user functions**, when called, should not have to go perform a map lookup, and instead refer directly (or late-directly) to access the other **user functions**.
+* Supports direct access.
+(To be efficient, **user functions**, when called, should not have to go perform a map lookup, and instead refer directly (or late-directly) to the other **user functions**.)

 `->bind-map` produces exactly this data structure.
-To be useful, we should only have to pass the **user function** definitions and their dependencies.
+Users only have to pass the **user function** definitions and their dependencies.

 Ideal usage:
 ```clojure